Saturday, June 25, 2016

 “Girl Flu” cast, Photo by Jose A Hermosillo, Copyrights, 2016

-All the films were well deserved award winners, and those films still need to hit the movie theaters and digital distribution as soon as possible, those films are a very important and need to reach a wider audience.
+All the films were well-deserved award winners, and those films still need to hit the movie theaters and digital distribution as soon as possible.
+They are very important and need to reach a wider audience.

 “London Town” Photo by Jose A Hermosillo, Copyrights, 2016